lsst/rtn-045/index.rst

 Garbage Collection.
 -------------------
 Develop a best practice for how to keep notebook memory usage in check, in addition to deleting figures.
-Do not rely on the 'del' command for this.
+Do not rely on the "del" command for this.

 Functions.
 ----------